timbray/topfew/README.md

 Provides a regular expression that is used as a field separator instead of the default white space.
 This is likely to incur a significant performance cost.

+`-q, --quotedfields`

+Some files, for example Apache httpd logs, use space-separation but also allow spaces within fields which are delimited by `"`.
+The -q/--quotedfields argument allows **tf** to process these correctly.
+It is an error to specify both -p and -q.

 `-g regexp`, `--grep regexp`

 The  initial **g** suggests `grep`.